 hi_INHI

-Austin Partners in Education will be closed beginning Friday, December 22 and ending Friday, January 5.
-We will return to normal business hours on Monday, January 8.
-All emails, phone calls, and volunteer background check applications will be completed upon our return.
+Austin Partners in Education will be closed beginning Friday, December 20 and ending Friday, January 3.
+We will return to normal business hours on Monday, January 6.
+All correspondance will receive a reply upon our return.
 Thank you for your patience and understanding.
 Happy Holidays!

 Austin Partners in Education cerrará comenzando el viernes 22 de diciembre y hasta el viernes 5 de enero.
 Volveremos al horario comercial normal el lunes 8 de enero.
 Todos los correos electrónicos, llamadas telefónicas y solicitudes de verificación de antecedentes de voluntarios se completarán a nuestro regreso.
 Gracias por su paciencia y comprensión. ¡Felices Fiestas!